 Our respect for risk in the pursuit of profits has led to the evolution of the investment methodology which we employ in constructing portfolios and selecting securities.
 Many other firms profess the ability to forecast market turning points.
 At Stack Financial Management we are focused on following the weight of the evidence and allowing an objective assessment of the data to dictate our risk management strategy.

 Our primary objective is to maximize long-term returns in a manner that reduces volatility and emphasizes preservation of capital.
-Through careful asset allocation and security selection, our goal is to provide an opportunity for superior risk-adjusted returns over a full market cycle.
+Through measured asset allocation and security selection, our goal is to provide an opportunity for superior risk-adjusted returns over a full market cycle.

 The above chart outlines the destructive nature of a bear market: